samtools/hts-specs/htsget.md

 * Incumbent data formats (BAM, CRAM) are preferred initially, with a future path to others.
 * Multiple server implementations are supported, including those that do format transcoding on the fly, and those that return essentially unaltered filesystem data.
+* Multiple encryption schemes on the files are supported, including but not limited to [Crypt4GH](https://samtools.github.io/hts-specs/crypt4gh.pdf).
 * Multiple use cases are supported, including access to small subsets of genomic data (e.g. for browsing a given region) and to full genomes (e.g. for calling variants).
 * Clients can provide hints of the information to be retrieved; servers can respond with more information than requested but not less.
 * We use the following conventions: